 - Turn off the electricity, water and gas.
 If your house sustains damage, you want to be sure the damage isn't be exacerbated by home flooding, electrical arcing or gas fires.
 Turning off the utilities also protects the other homes in your neighborhood.

 - Clean your yard.
 Store children's toys and lawn furniture inside to prevent high winds from turning them into dangerous projectiles.

 - Cover the windows.
 High winds can shatter glass, and once that happens, everything inside the house is exposed to the elements.

 - Secure the house.
-Shut all the windows and doors, including the garage door, but leave them unlocked so emergency responders can get inside.
-Move all the furniture and valuables to the center of the room away from the windows.
+Shut all the windows and doors, including the garage door.
+Lock all windows and doors before leaving.
+Move all the furniture and valuables to the center of the room away from the windows if you have time.

 - Service the car and fill it with gas.
 Plan your evacuation route, keeping in mind that the roads may be blocked with traffic.

 - Prepare a survival kit.
 Disaster authorities recommend making an emergency kit before a disaster strikes so you can grab it at a moment's notice.
 If you haven't done this, now is the time.

 Having a family emergency plan helps you know how to respond.
 If a wildfire or tornado is approaching, you may get an order to evacuate immediately.
 Time is of the essence in such a situation, and a delay of five minutes could be a life or death matter.